pcfmello/innodesk/README.md

 * Request the environment file from the project manager and place it in the root folder of the project.

 ## Usage
-* Run the server locally:
+* Running the server locally:
 `$ php artisan serve`
+* Creating a changelog       :
+`$ npm run release`
 * The API prefix is:
 `http://localhost:8000/api`
 * The API documentation is available at:
 `http://localhost:8000/api/documentation`

 ## Issues
-The issues used to develop this API are available [here](https://github.com/pcfmello/innodesk/issues).
+Issues used to develop this API are available [here](https://github.com/pcfmello/innodesk/issues).
 [Create new issues](https://github.com/pcfmello/innodesk/issues/new) to report bugs and suggest new features.